Feyerabend/bb/workbook/ch05/symb/SYMB.md

 In procedural languages like C, Java, or Python, the symbol table maps variables to memory locations where their values are stored.
 The symbol table also tracks function names, parameters, and local variables within different scopes (global, local, etc.).
-- Mutable state: Variables are mutable, meaning their values can change during execution.
+- *Mutable state*: Variables are mutable, meaning their values can change during execution.
-- Procedural flow: The program executes in a sequence of steps, and the symbol table must reflect these changes.
+- *Procedural flow*: The program executes in a sequence of steps, and the symbol table must reflect these changes.

 __Functional Languages__

 Functional languages like Haskell or Lisp emphasize immutability and function closures.
 The symbol table in functional languages often focuses on managing function bindings, immutable variable bindings, and higher-order functions.
-- Immutability: Once a variable is bound to a value, it cannot change.
+- *Immutability*: Once a variable is bound to a value, it cannot change.
 The symbol table reflects this by holding fixed bindings throughout the scope.
-- Higher-order functions: Functions are first-class citizens and can be passed as arguments or returned as values.
+- *Higher-order functions*: Functions are first-class citizens and can be passed as arguments or returned as values.
 The symbol table handles the environment of these functions, ensuring the correct values are available.

 __Logical Languages__